fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/billdesk-checkout-flow.md

 ---
 title: Billdesk payment checkout flow
 ---
-## Billdesk payment checkout flow
+# Billdesk payment checkout flow

 This documentation will help you understand and utilize the functionalities of FP checkout page for Billdesk, enabling seamless payment experiences for investors.

-## 2. Supported Payment Methods
+## Supported Payment Methods

-FP checkout page supports different payment methods based on the investor's device:
+The FP checkout page offers diverse payment methods tailored to the investor's device:

 - **iOS:**
   - Netbanking